 The Canon printhead is whats known as a "Thermal or Bubblejet Printhead".
 It uses thousands of micro size resistors in each colour nozzle to heat up the ink and literally spit it out onto the paper.
 As the ink rapidly heats up due to the increased temperature of each resistor it creates a series of bubbles.
 This is much the same effect as boiling any type of liquid and seeing the rush of bubbles coming to the surface and releasing the expanding oxygen.

 Once the bubble gets hot enough and explodes and has spat the ink onto the paper the air starts to cool down as it rushes in to replace the expelled air from the bursting bubble.
-In turn it starts to suck more ink into the minute nozzle and again starts heating it untill it also explodes.
-This process continues at a very high rate untill eventually the image is fully printed.
+In turn it starts to suck more ink into the minute nozzle and again starts heating it until it also explodes.
+This process continues at a very high rate until eventually the image is fully printed.
 The higher the print resolution the more nozzles are used.
-Printhead cleaning cycles utilise all of the nozzles.
+Printhead cleaning cycles utilize all of the nozzles.

 As the printing process continues ink is continually drawn into the printhead nozzles and the void or vacuum that is left after the bubbles explode continues to suck ink from the cartridges into the printhead.